 “It is their job to hack rival companies because data is far more valuable than currency.
 When you get hold of that data now, they will sit there for months and years because that data just gets more and more valuable.
 It is a huge organised business,” argued Woodruff.

-Read our blog from day one of the BNP Paribas Cash Management University here.
+Read other reports from the December 2017 BNP Paribas Cash Management University here:

 - BNP Paribas Cash Management University day 1: changing banks and future skillsets

 - Decoding the digital revolution: the best is yet to come

 The most interesting outcomes of PSD2 will be derived from companies combining open banking with data from other areas like social media or government, argued Miles Cheetham, Open Banking Ltd.